Project-Bonfire/Reliability-analysis/simulation/README.md

 - `RESULTFOLDER` is a folder which is used temporarly for results before they are copied to the experiment results folder.
 This may be removed in further versions, and the result will be written to the correct destination directly.
 - `RESULTFILE` is the file where the results of the experiments are written to.
 See section `output`.
 - `SCENARIOFILE` the scenariofile contains the scenario for these experiments.
+- `DEBUG` The debug flag should be set to `"true"` when cleanup should not be done, therefore, the `RESULTFOLDER` will staz populated.
+- `ROUTERFOLDER` the path where the `gate_level_netlist.v` is found that contains the router that should be simulated.
 ```
     setenv PROPERTYPATH $propertypath;
     setenv STARTID $startid;